KihtrakRaknas/NotiBotDocs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-project | required | The name of the project this notification should be sent to. title | *project* | The title that appears on the notification. body | null | The body of the notification (the text under the title). webhook | null | A URL the webhook will go to.
+project | required | The name of the project this notification should be sent to. key | null | The API key for the project.
+API keys are disabled by default and must be enabled in project options. title | *project* | The title that appears on the notification. body | null | The body of the notification (the text under the title). webhook | null | A URL the webhook will go to.
 If this parameter isn't left empty the recipient of the notification will be provided with an option to make a call to the provided link.
 This can be useful if there are certain actions you would like to trigger remotely after receiving a notification.